OSHAA 30-Hours Diploma in Child Development Oppositional Defiant Disorder

 • Specialised Knowledge in Child Behaviour

-Gain a focused understanding of Oppositional Defiant Disorder, its causes, impact, and effective management strategies, grounded in developmental psychology.
+Gain a focused understanding of ODD, including its causes, effects, and management strategies based on developmental psychology principles.

 • Enhanced Professional Competence

-Equip yourself with practical skills and evidence-based approaches to support children with ODD in educational, clinical, or home environments.
+Develop practical, evidence-based skills to support children with behavioural challenges in educational, clinical, and home settings.

 • Career Development

-Strengthen your professional profile in education, childcare, youth work, counselling, or social services, with a recognised qualification aligned with UK standards.
+Strengthen your professional profile in education, childcare, youth work, counselling, and social care roles.

 • Improved Behavioural Management Skills

-Learn to apply effective behavioural intervention techniques and communication strategies that promote positive outcomes for children and families.
+Learn effective intervention techniques and communication strategies to encourage positive behavioural outcomes.

 • Better Collaboration with Families and Schools

-Develop the ability to work confidently with parents, carers, and multi-agency teams to ensure consistent and supportive care.
+Build confidence in working with parents, carers, and multi-agency teams to ensure consistent support for children.

 • Increased Empathy and Understanding

-Build a deeper awareness of the emotional and social challenges faced by children with behavioural disorders, leading to more compassionate and informed practice.
+Develop a deeper awareness of emotional, social, and behavioural challenges faced by children with ODD.

 • Application of Real-World Case Studies

-Engage with practical scenarios that reinforce your learning and prepare you for handling complex behavioural situations.
+Engage in practical scenarios that prepare you to handle complex behavioural situations effectively.

 • Foundation for Further Study

-Use this diploma as a pathway to more advanced qualifications in child psychology, special educational needs, or therapeutic interventions.
+Create a strong base for advanced qualifications in child psychology, special education needs, or therapeutic practices.

 • Flexible Learning for Busy Professionals